fboerman/blog/content/posts/flowbased/corepriceconvergence/index.md

 The go live of FB CORE at business day 2022-06-09 coincided with an ongoing worst energy crisis in Europe in recent memory.
 I thought it would be interesting to take a look at how the price spread in the region held up in those times.

 ## Definitions and data remarks
 To start off with some definitions: hourly price spread is defined as the difference between the maximum and minimum price within one hour within a certain region on the Day Ahead market.
 In this post I focus on the CORE region, however I have excluded Poland from all analysis.
-The reason for this is that Poland has been applying heavy artificial restrictions on its import and export in the past winter.
-This has resulted in vastly different prices then the rest of the reason which has nothing to do with flowbased.
+The reason for this is that Poland has been applying heavy additional restrictions on its import and export in the past winter.
+The polish TSO PSE says they have to conserve coal fuel due to shortages and need these restrictions for operational security. have This has resulted in vastly different prices then the rest of the reason which has nothing to do with flowbased.

 The CORE region left is thus defined as the bidding zones of: Austria (AT), Belgium (BE), Czech Republic (CZ), Germany/Luxemburg (DE_LU), France (FR), Croatia (HR), Hungary (HU), Netherlands (NL), Romenia (RO), Slovenia (SI) and Slovakia (SK).
 All data is based on the day ahead prices as published on the ENTSOE transparency platform and spans between business day 2022-06-09 and 2023-03-31.
 The dataset constitutes 7104 timestamps, which means there are no hours missing in that period.